bizz84/flutter-tips-and-tricks/tips/0059-register-listener-riverpod/index.md

 # Flutter Riverpod: How to Register a Listener during App Startup

-How do you register a listener as soon as the app starts?
+How do you register a listener as soon as your Flutter app starts?

 It's tempting to add the listener callback inside the main method directly.

 But that's not a good idea.

-Let's figure out a more scalable approach using Riverpod, while keeping our app startup logic neat and tidy. 🧵
+Let's figure out a better approach using Riverpod, while keeping our app startup logic neat and tidy. 🧵

 ![](059.1-register-listener-intro.png)